 As we write this, commissions on Amazon have changed since the inception of the program.
 Commissions previously ranged from 4-8% with the possibility of it going up depending on the goods you sold via your affiliate link.
 That’s not the case anymore as products have been given fixed commissions.

-With that said, the potential of earning plenty of money is still there.
+With that said, the potential for earning plenty of money is still there.
 Target high-value products and your commissions will still be high.
-On top of that, you get the commission on whatever the reader buys whether its related to what they clicked on your link or not.
+On top of that, you get the commission on whatever the reader buys whether it’s related to what they clicked on your link or not.
 The more products in their cart, the better.

 You should also remember, Amazon is the largest online retailer in the West (North America and Europe).
 There is “plenty of fish in the sea”.
 Many people are still looking for information/reviews online on the products they want.

 Build trust and provide good, unbiased informational/product review articles and you could be making good money.

 Amazon doesn’t leave its marketers high and dry.
 They utilize plenty of tools that help you get into their sales channel.